bmi-labmedinfo/araucana-xai/README.md

   [![Status][status-shield]][status-url]

   <p align="center">
     Repository for the <a href="https://pypi.org/project/araucanaxai/">araucanaxai</a> package.
-Implementation of the pipeline described in <a href="https://arxiv.org/abs/2110.08272">Parimbelli et al., 2021</a>.
+Implementation of the pipeline first described in <a href="https://arxiv.org/abs/2110.08272">Parimbelli et al., 2021</a>.
     <br />
     <a href="https://github.com/detsutut/AraucanaXAI"><strong>Explore the docs »</strong></a>
     <br />